forestgrape/coronavirus/coronavirus.md

 Since in new habitats there often is a different evolutionary drive, the line of viruses can give rise to a new virus strain.

 ### Infecting New Species
-With no metabolism running virions can not move on their own and thus their [movement](#movement-of-virions) is not directed and thus often non hosts are reached.
-If a virus strain reaches organism of some species, there are several cases <!--[in programming languages: switch(animal) or animal match]-->:
+With no metabolism running virions can not move on their own and so they can't steer their [movement](#movement-of-virions) to only reach their hosts.
+If a virus strain reaches organism of some species, there are several cases <!--[in programming languages: switch(animal)/animal match]-->:
 * the organism reached is a host -> continue life cycle
 * the organism reached is not a host:
     - it is not infectable -> break